AI Tools for Private Equity: A Decision Framework for Operating Partners

 Horizontal tools are general-purpose AI platforms like ChatGPT Enterprise, Microsoft Copilot, or Claude for Business.
 They are relatively inexpensive per seat, require minimal integration, and can deliver immediate productivity gains for tasks like drafting memos, summarizing documents, and generating first-pass analysis.
 The tradeoff is domain specificity.
 These tools know nothing about your deal pipeline, your portfolio companies' KPIs, or the nuances of financial due diligence.
 They are powerful writing assistants.
 They are not investment tools.

-Vertical tools are purpose-built for financial services or private equity specifically.
-They promise industry-tailored workflows, pre-built integrations with common data sources, and models trained on financial data.
+Vertical tools are built for financial services or PE specifically.
+They offer industry-tailored workflows, pre-built integrations with common data sources, and models trained on financial data.
 The advantage is immediate relevance.
-The risk is vendor lock-in and the opacity of proprietary models.
-When a vertical AI tool produces a deal score or a risk assessment, you need to understand the methodology behind it.
-Many vendors treat their models as black boxes, which creates a dangerous dependency for high-stakes decisions.
+The risk is vendor lock-in and opaque models.
+When a vertical AI tool produces a deal score or risk assessment, you need to understand how it got there.
+Many vendors treat their models as black boxes, which is dangerous for high-stakes decisions.

-Custom-built solutions are AI systems designed specifically for your firm's workflows, data, and decision processes.
-They require the most upfront investment but deliver the highest strategic differentiation.
-A custom deal screening model trained on your firm's historical investment data and outcome patterns will outperform any off-the-shelf alternative because it encodes your actual investment thesis.
-The right category depends entirely on the use case, the data sensitivity profile, and the strategic importance of the workflow being augmented.
+Custom-built solutions are AI systems designed for your firm's specific workflows, data, and decisions.
+They require the most upfront investment but deliver the strongest competitive edge.
+A custom deal screening model trained on your firm's historical investments and outcomes will outperform any off-the-shelf tool because it encodes your actual investment thesis.
+The right category depends on the use case, how sensitive the data is, and how strategically important the workflow is.

 The Four-Question Framework